VaibhavRajpoot/Employee_Attrition_Logistic_regression_Model/README.md

 To begin using the Employee Attrition Model, follow these steps:

-Clone the Repository: git clone https://github.com/VaibhavRajpoot/Employee_Attrition_Logistic_regression_Model.git Install Dependencies: Ensure you have Python installed, and then install the required libraries listed in requirements.txt using pip install -r requirements.txt.
+Clone the Repository: git clone https://github.com/VaibhavRajpoot/Employee_Attrition_Logistic_regression_Model.git

 Run the Analysis: Execute the main script attrition_analysis.py to perform the analysis and generate insights.
 Usage
 Data Preparation: Format your dataset appropriately and ensure it contains relevant features for analysis.